 There’s a kids area next to the simit cart with plane aesthetics.

-The Turkish Airlines Business Class Lounge at Istanbul Airport (IST) is huge and comes with delicious food on top.
+The Turkish Airlines Business Class Lounge in IST is beautiful with its open air design and offers plenty of seating and delicious Turkish delights on top.
 The only disappointing aspect of this lounge is their private suite policy that restrict passengers with more than 9 hours of layover.
 Since Turkish Airlines fly to the most countries out of all airlines, it’s quite easy to be able to visit this lounge with the right points & miles redemption.